Partygoers, police injured at curfew-busting rave in France | Law-Order

 - France

-Police repeatedly fired tear gas and charged clusters of violent partygoers who hurled metal balls, gasoline bombs and other projectiles at security forces, according to images of the clashes shared online and the top government official in the region, prefect Emmanuel Berthier.
-Local authorities estimated about 1,500 people took part.
+Police repeatedly fired tear gas and charged clusters of violent partygoers who hurled metal balls, gasoline bombs and other projectiles at security forces, according to images shared online and comments by the top government official in the region, perfect Emmanuel Berthier.
+Local authorities estimated about 1,500 people took part in the event despite a local ordinance banning it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)